Antonio Gates: 2005

-2006 season
+2006

-With the departure of Drew Brees during the offseason, it was assumed that Gates would suffer a decline in production in 2006, with first-year starter Philip Rivers at the helm.
 Gates had a relatively quiet start to the season, but he finished the year strongly and ended up with 924 receiving yards and nine touchdowns.
-He caught two touchdown passes on December 10 against the Denver Broncos to help the Chargers clinch their division.
+He caught two touchdown passes on December 10 in a 48–20 victory the Denver Broncos to help the Chargers clinch their division.

 Gates was a Pro Bowler and All-Pro for the third straight year.
-Undefeated at Qualcomm during the regular season, the Chargers and their fans anticipated a trip to the Super Bowl but they were beaten by the New England Patriots at home by the score of 24–21.
+Undefeated at Qualcomm during the regular season, the Chargers and their fans anticipated a trip to the Super Bowl but they were beaten at home 24–21 by the New England Patriots in the Divisional Round.

-2007 season
+2007

+Gates started off the 2007 season with nine receptions for 107 yards and a touchdown in the 14–3 victory over the Chicago Bears.
+In week 3, he had 11 receptions for 113 receiving yards against the Green Bay Packers.
+In week 5, against the Denver Broncos, he had seven receptions for 113 receiving yards and a receiving touchdown in the 41–3 victory.
+In week 8 against the Houston Texans and in week 12 against the Baltimore Ravens, he had two receiving touchdowns in each game.

-In 2007, Gates was not selected to the All Pro team but was selected to the Pro Bowl.
+For his 2007 season, Gates was selected to the Pro Bowl.
 During the season, he caught 75 passes for 984 yards and nine touchdowns.
 He was once again a key factor during the Chargers' 11–5 campaign, but not during the playoffs.
 Gates dislocated a toe on his right foot just before the postseason, which slowed him down during the Chargers' playoff run.